How To End A Friendship Without Hurting Their Feelings

 Image: Shutterstock

 Our life is marked by encounters: fleeting encounters, superficial friendships, but also sincere and deep friendships, even childhood friendships.
 These are built on an unconscious pact of mutual aid, support, benevolent listening, sharing of values and are built on shared interests and affinities.
 If this pact can last over time, it can also be broken because human nature is to evolve, to reinvent itself.
 Life brings to everyone certain understandings of the world, and these can come to diverge.
 If a friend’s company becomes more of a burden than a resource, then the issue of separation may arise.
-A friendship must, by definition, be a resource, support in our lives.
-But if it becomes toxic, it is better to let it go.
-It should be ensured that the differences are profound.
-A friend may have a difficult time and need our presence all the more.
+Friendship, by definition, should be a source of support in our lives.
+However, if it turns toxic, it’s better to let it go.
+If you notice signs of a one-sided friendship, it might be a reason to reconsider.
+It’s important to remember that profound differences can exist.
+A friend may be going through a tough time and need our support more than ever.

 How To Know When To End A Friendship